-- Pour the sugar into the gallon size glass jar and add just enough hot water to dissolve the sugar.
+- In a gallon size glass jar, stir together sugar and just enough hot water to dissolve the sugar.

 - Make sure the liquid is at room temp and add the whey.

 - Cover tightly and let sit on the counter for 2-3 days.

-- After 2-3 days, keep in fridge and drink 4-6 ounces per day.
-The flavor will continue to develop in the fridge.
+- After 2-3 days, keep in refrigerator and drink 4-6 ounces per day.
+The flavor will continue to develop.

 - Since the sugar ferments out, it is rather tart.
 Add a couple drops of stevia if it is too tart for you!